Vestigial anyon condensation in kagome quantum spin liquids: Measurements and Results

-The second phase, the QSL-II, is a single $\mathbb Z_2$ topological order, which can be obtained from the QSL-I phase through condensing the anyon $m\boxtimes m$, as shown in Fig.~\ref{fig:fig1} (d).
+The second phase, QSL-II, is a single $\mathbb Z_2$ topological order, which can be obtained from the QSL-I phase by condensing the anyon $m\boxtimes m$, as shown in Fig.~\ref{fig:fig1} (d).
 This condensation has two consequences: First, it means that the visons on the two layers, $m\boxtimes1$ and $1\boxtimes m$, are identified as the same type of anyons, and become the vison ($m$ anyon) in the $\mathbb Z_2$ topological order.
-Second, the condensation of $m\boxtimes m$ confines the spinons on each layer, which are denoted by $e\boxtimes1$ and $1\boxtimes e$, because they have nontrivial mutual braiding statistics with $m\boxtimes m$.
+Second, the condensation of $m\boxtimes m$ confines the spinons on each layer, which are denoted $e\boxtimes1$ and $1\boxtimes e$, because they have nontrivial mutual braiding statistics with $m\boxtimes m$.
 On the other hand, the bound state $e\boxtimes e$ is still deconfined after the condensation, and becomes the $e$ anyon in the $\mathbb Z_2$ topological order.
-We notice that unlike the spinons in the QSL-I phase, the $e$ anyon in the QSL-II phase does not carry a fractional spin because it is a bound state of spinons on each layer.
-As a result, a further condensation of $e$ anyons brings the QSL-II phase to a trivial paramagnetic phase without a topological order or spontaneous symmetry breaking, which is the singlet phase in the phase diagram.
+We note that unlike the spinons in the QSL-I phase, the $e$ anyon in the QSL-II phase does not carry a fractional spin because it is a bound state of spinons on each layer.
+As a result, a further condensation of $e$ anyons brings the QSL-II phase to a trivial paramagnetic phase without topological order or spontaneous symmetry breaking, which is the singlet phase in the phase diagram.

-To reveal this theoretical understanding of the vestigial anyon condensation process, we designed the measurement of Wilson loops $W_A$ as shown in Fig.~\ref{fig:fig3} (a). $W_A=\langle \prod_{i \in M} 2 S_{i}^z \rangle$ measures the probability of moving a $m\boxtimes1$ anyon along the loop $M$ in one of the Kagome plane.
-The results are shown in Fig.~\ref{fig:fig3} (c), in a semi-log plot vesus $L_{loop}$ (proportional to the perimeter), the perimeter-law decay of $W_A$ are present both in QSL-I and QSL-II, indicating the deconfinement of such anyons, and in the Singlet and FM phases, the $W_A$ decays in a area-law indicating the confinement of the anyons~\cite{Gregor2011} .
+To reveal this theoretical understanding of the vestigial anyon condensation process, we designed the measurement of Wilson loops $W_A$ as shown in Fig.~\ref{fig:fig3} (a). $W_A=\langle \prod_{i \in M} 2 S_{i}^z \rangle$ measures the probability of moving an $m\boxtimes1$ anyon along loop $M$ on one of the kagome planes.
+The results are shown in Fig.~\ref{fig:fig3} (c); in a semi-log plot versus $L_{loop}$ (proportional to the perimeter), the perimeter-law decay of $W_A$ is present in both QSL-I and QSL-II, indicating the deconfinement of such anyons, and in the singlet and FM phases, the $W_A$ decays via an area-law, indicating the confinement of the anyons~\cite{Gregor2011} .